 We partnered with Bai, makers of refreshing, sugar free antioxidant drinks, to create this recipe.
 It features their brand new flavor: Madagascar Coconut Mango!
 We have tried a lot of different Bai flavors in the last few years.
 Although their Ipanema Pomegranate will always remain a top three for me, Coconut Mango is my new favorite!
 The coconut really shines through in this cocktail – it definitely has that beachy/tropical feel we all need in mid-March 😉

 Oh, and did we mention it’s National Cocktail Day?!
 We were going to celebrate with a cocktail today either way (just because it’s Saturday, of course), but what better reason to try something new than a national “holiday” dedicated to drinks?

-A few notes about this recipe: If you have a juicer, we highly recommend making the ginger syrup as suggested (with equal parts ginger juice and agave).
+If you have a juicer, we highly recommend making the ginger syrup as suggested (with equal parts ginger juice and agave).
 It’s definitely quite strong, but it really adds some extra oomph (in a good way!).
 We also highly suggest using fresh mango, pineapple, lemon and orange juice.
 This would definitely make a great pitcher or punch bowl drink; simply multiply the quantities for a larger crowd.

 Cheers to #NationalCocktailDay!Print

 - 2 oz Bai Madagascar Coconut Mango

 - 1 ½ oz mango juice

 - ¾ oz blood orange (or regular orange) juice